Valsvirtuals/ProtoGlove/README.md

   - (optional) heavy-duty side cutters, or a hack saw (for cutting the nails to length)

 -What materials you need:
-  - Filament (PLA and ABS work best.
+  - Filament (PLA and PETG work best.
 100 grams should be more than enough for 1 glove)
   - superglue
   - 30x2mm mild steel flat head nails (for the harness latching points, universal controller mount, indexing parts, and can be used as cheap axles for small mechanism)
   - 15mm wide nylon strap (for the harness and universal controller mount)